arangodb/docs/3.6/backup-restore.md

   `<data-dir>/backups/<timestamp>_<backup-label>`.
 - **On each DB-Server** create hard links to the active database files in `<data-dir>` in the newly created backup directory.
-- **On each DB-Server** store a redundant copy of the above agency dump.
+- **On each DB-Server** store a redundant copy of the above Agency dump.
 - Release the global write transaction lock to resume normal operation.
 - Report success of the operation.